cran-task-views/DynamicVisualizations/DynamicVisualizations.md

   - The `r pkg("heatmaply")` package (*plotly.js*) allows interactive heatmaps with actions like cell-hover tooltips and zooming into specific areas.
 It supports data transformation such as scaling, normalizing, and percentizing, and the dendrograms for viewing the structure of observations can be customized using the `dendextend` package.
   - The `r pkg("iheatmapr")` package (*plotly.js*) supports heatmaps with more complex subplots in addition to clustering dendrograms.
 It includes annotations for group categories and customizable plots for row and column summary statistics.
 It also supports displaying multiple heatmaps side-by-side.
 - The `r pkg("parallelPlot")` package (*d3.js*) creates Parallel Coordinate Plot (PCP) and scatterplot matrix with linked brushing to hightlight points and ranges on the PCP axis.
-- The `r pkg("collapsibleTree")` package creates collapsible tree diagram to visualise hierarchical data structures based on D3.js.
-It supports clicking on tree nodes to expand and collapse child nodes, as well as tooltips and zooming.
 - The `r pkg("timevis")` package (*vis.js*) creates timeline visualisation for project management and event scheduling.
 It support dragging and zooming on the time axis and is compatible with crosstalk for linked brushing.

 # Links